 - 2 carrots peeled and diced into 1/4-in cubes

 - 1 onion finely diced

 - 2 tablespoons olive oil divided

 - 1 cup broccoli florets

 - 4 cloves garlic minced

 - 3 large eggs lightly beaten

 - Salt and pepper to taste

-- In a large skillet over medium-high heat, saute carrot, onion, and garlic in 1 tablespoon oil until veggies are almost tender.
-Add broccoli to skillet and cook 5-7 minutes longer until broccoli is almost tender.
+- In a large skillet over medium-high heat, saute carrot, onion, and broccoli in 1 tablespoon oil until tender.
+Add garlic and cook 1 minute longer until fragrant.
 Transfer vegetables to a bowl and set aside.

 - In same skillet, heat remaining 1 tablespoon oil over medium heat.
 Pour beaten eggs into the skillet and let cook, pushing edges to center with a spatula until fully cooked.
-Fold egg in half and gently roll up.
-Finely slice egg and set aside.
+Transfer to a cutting board and slice eggs into bite-sized pieces.

 - Transfer veggies back to skillet and add orzo, cooked egg, peas, green onion, soy sauce, ginger, and season with salt and pepper to taste.
 Heat orzo skillet through over medium-high heat, stirring occasionally until hot.
 Serve and enjoy!